pennersr/django-allauth/docs/account/configuration.rst

   which it was sent.

 ``ACCOUNT_EMAIL_VERIFICATION_SUPPORTS_CHANGE`` (default: ``False``)
-  Whether or not the email can be changed after signup at the email veriication stage.
+  Whether or not the email can be changed after signup at the email verification stage.

   **Warning**: If enumeration prevention is turned on, no account is created